 Damages Resulted From the Breach

+You must show the damages caused by the defendant’s interference in contractual relations.
 Such damages will usually be monetary.
-A court will consider the pecuniary benefit the plaintiff would have enjoyed but for the breach.
-What would the plaintiff have gained from an undisturbed contract, if everyone had followed its terms?
+A court will consider the financial benefits the plaintiff lost because of the broken contract.
+What would the plaintiff have gained from the economic relationship, if everyone had followed the contract terms?

-We will do the same for you if you’re the defendant while holding the plaintiff responsible for proving each element.
+If you’re accused of tortious interference with a contract, we will mount a solid defense while holding the plaintiff responsible for proving each element.
 Where the evidence makes it possible, we will attack each element of the plaintiff’s case.
 If the plaintiff cannot prevail on all points we will demand a jury verdict in your favor.

 It may also be possible to settle the case outside of court.
 Regardless of which side you’re on, an experienced New York business lawyer can negotiate a settlement in your favor.
 This can save considerable time, money, and hassle by avoiding a trial.